ghyan-bopanna/Timer_app/README.md

 - Custom sound notifications:
   - Sound at half-time
   - Sound when timer ends
-- Customizable sound files
-- Simple and intuitive interface
-- Windows executable support
+- Minimalistic
+- Lets you Overlay on other screens

 ## How to Use